jimmed/kuruma/README.md

 kuruma subscribe https://github.com/extendedmode/extendedmode
 ```

-Note that the modules will not be installed until the `sync` command is run.
+Note that the resources will not be installed until the `sync` command is run.

 ### Unsubscribe from a repository